Riizade/Homebrew-Garbage/rules.md

 Creating a New Character
 -----
-Characters start with 9 points to distribute among attributes, 20 points to distribute among skills, three abilities, three talent points, and a single style.
+Characters start with 9 points to distribute among combat skills, 20 points to distribute among skills, three abilities, three talent points, and a single style.
-Attribute points may instead be spent to acquire or improve skills.
-However, you may not use skill points to acquire or improve attributes.
+Combat skill points may instead be spent to acquire or improve skills.
+However, you may not use regular skill points to acquire or improve combat skills.

-You may place a maximum of 5 points into a particular skill or attribute at level 1.
+You may place a maximum of 5 points into a particular skill at level 1.

 Characters begin with 5 inventory points and 3 ability points.